-The Bureau has produced two new videos to educate the General Public as well as Students on the concept of corruption.
+The Bureau has produced Public Education videos to educate the General Public, Public Officers, Private Sector as well as Students on the concept of corruption.
 Using real-life cases and animations, the videos emphasize on our nation's zero tolerance against corruption and the importance of keeping Singapore corruption-free.

 As part of the Corrupt Practices Investigation Bureau’s (CPIB) ongoing anti-corruption efforts, a new Corruption Reporting & Heritage Centre (CRHC) located at 247 Whitley Road, Singapore 297830, has been operational with effect 9 January 2017.
 Members of public can now make corruption complaints with an onsite Duty Officer at this new centre, which is located conveniently near Stevens MRT.
 Appointments to lodge a corruption complaint at the CHRC can be made here.